 After I ordered some cheap equipment, I had a couple of options.
 I could either dish out a lot of money for lessons or I could do what I’ve done to solve plenty of other problems in life — I could Google it.
 Naturally, I chose the latter and what I found were several communities of goalies from all over the world willing to take time to answer my newbie questions; hundreds of blog posts on technique and plenty of embarrassing stories of 14-1 losses I could very easily relate with.

+While Google gets the credit for providing me with information on how to play goalie, among many other things, it is merely a vehicle between the searcher and mostly anonymous strangers.
 When most people think of ‘anonymous stranger’, the picture isn’t so pretty; couple it with ‘online’ and it gets worse yet.
 This is why so many people are happy with the “Facebookization of the Internet.”
 Mega-blogs like Techcrunch have moved away from anonymous comments to Facebook comments.

 Increasingly, online locales are requiring people to login in with Facebook or Twitter, or to at least verify their ID in some way.
 In the 15 or so years I’ve used the Internet, it turns out these nameless and faceless people who roam the Internet aren’t all that bad after all.
 In fact, they’ve provided me with a lot more help than harm.

 Anonymous posts online have much more substance to them than simply bashing Justin Bieber or arguing about illegal immigration on some unrelated YouTube video.
 I’ve learned how to play guitar, program in PHP, improve my 5k time and how to best use my DSLR from perusing things such as online forums, Yahoo!
 Answers and community-edited wikis.

 I might not have made the Dean’s list in college without the help of these unknown people (Sorry Mom and Dad!).
 Accountability is certainly an area that needs improvement on the social web.
 I get just as frustrated with anonymous trolls as the next guy does.

 But tools like Facebook Connect that shut out those who wish to post anonymously are not the answer.
 In my eyes, one of the greatest strengths of the social web we’ve built is equality.
 Rebecca Black and David After Dentist have the same opportunity to pull in millions of YouTube views as John Mayer or Zach Galifianakis.